Moment news anchor feels Istanbul earthquake during live broadcast

 A 6.2 magnitude quake was felt on Wednesday, sending tremors through Turkey's largest city and prompting widespread evacuations.

-The earthquake was one of the strongest to hit the metropolis in recent years.
+The earthquake was one of the strongest to hit the metropolis in recent years; Turkish officials said more than 150 people have been injured.

 While there were no immediate reports of damage, the impact was palpable across the city of 16 million.